Toggle menu

 One of the most challenging aspects of the application process

-Part of the UCAS application process requires students to submit a personal statement about themselves.
-After your academic grades, this is perhaps the most important part of the application process and it is vital that you take time to do this properly.
+Despite the changes, the personal statement remains one of the most challenging aspects of the application process.
+After your academic grades, this is perhaps the most important part of the application process, and it is vital that you take time to do this properly.
 Most university courses do not have time to interview prospective students so an impressive personal statement could help make the difference between getting a place and not getting a place.
-This is especially the case where competition for places is high and applicants have similar grades.
+This is especially the case where competition for places is high, and applicants have similar grades.
 Where interviews are held for courses, such as medicine, the personal statement may help the admissions tutors develop their questions.

-The personal statement should take up no more than 4000 characters which includes spaces.
+The personal statement has a total limit of no more than 4000 characters which includes spaces.
 This equates to 47 lines - roughly a typed A4 page comprising of about five or six paragraphs.
 Times New Roman 12 point is the default font and font size.

 If typing your personal statement in school, do not type it directly into UCAS Apply.
 The word processing system used for the personal statement box is fairly basic.
 A better approach is to type up your statement in a more sophisticated one such as Microsoft Word and copy and paste the completed personal statement into the box provided for it on UCAS Apply.